arHSM/retux/retux/README.md

 - `client`: This represents the client-facing code.
 Things such as `retux.Bot` are stored in here.
 - `api`: This represents the API-facing code.
 Things such as our Gateway and HTTP clients are stored in here.
+- `utils`: This works alongside our `client` module, providing utilities for both API-facing and client-facing code.

 ## Accessibility